Skip to main content

 Voice steps include conditions that determine where to go next:

 Conditions are evaluated by the AI based on the user’s actual response, not keyword matching.
 This allows natural, flexible conversations.
+A condition can also end the flow or end the call outright — see Where a condition can send the call.

 Key Concepts